philippinespire/pire_cssl_data_processing/leiognathus_leuciscus/README.md

 ### Step 13.
 Filter VCF With Monomorphic Loci

 Will filter for monomorphic & polymorphic loci separately, then merge the VCFs together for one "all sites" VCF.
+Again, probably best to do this in scratch.

 Set-up filtering for monomorphic sites only.